jarlinton-zea/weather_api/README.md

 * tests/
     - `src/test/test_weather.py` define test-suits for the endpoint
-    - *TODO: 🛠️*
+    - *Unit-test: 🛠️*
-        - we have a single unit-test, that was skiped on the last version of the API.
-        - need to add more test unit-test cases on the entry
+        - Add unit-test cases for testing the functionaly of the helper functions.

 **Build**